atripathy86/blackvuesync/README.md

 ### Verifying Connectivity

 For illustration purposes, all examples assume that the camera is reachable at the `dashcam.example.net` address.
 A static numeric IP address works just as well.
+The SSID exposed by a DX9000 is something like: `SSID: BlackVue900XPlus-E8B0BC`.

+The default address of the camera is usually **10.99.77.1** It assigns IP addresses like this to connected devices: `inet 10.99.77.21/24 brd 10.99.77.255`

 A quick way to verify that the dashcam is online is by using `curl`.